ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d1 - a - (REVIEW) React - Hooks and Lifecycle.md

 Initial code (it already has axios installed): https://stackblitz.com/edit/js-8lg6qc?file=index.js

 Iteration 0:
-  - Go to settings and choose "Page reload" + "Save" (so that we don't send a requeste everytime we change the code)
+  - Go to settings and choose "Page reload" + "Save" (so that we don't send a request every time we change the code)

 Iteration 1: create a character with your name
 - Using axios, create a new character in our API.